MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/operators/array-expression/$arraytoobject.md

 }
 ```

-### Example 1: Convert the array to a key:value document
+### Example 1: Convert the array to a key: value document

-The above aggregation query converts the `salesByCategory` array into an object where each `categoryName` is a key and `totalSales` is the corresponding value.
+The example aggregation query converts the `salesByCategory` array into an object where each `categoryName` is a key and `totalSales` is the corresponding value.
 This transformation simplifies access to sales data by category directly from an object structure.

 ```javascript
 db.stores.aggregate([